Wix.com Review – The Flexible Website Builder

 As mentioned before, Wix also allows you to sell your goods on your website, but if you are considering running an eCommerce shop, we encourage you to read our Wix Online Shop review first.

-Wix have created a product that certainly is impressive in many ways but do be aware that it comes with a few minor flaws.
+Wix has created a product that certainly is impressive in many ways, but you should be aware that it comes with a few minor flaws.